Japanuspus/adventofcode/2022/README.md

 Only clunkyness was some error mapping in going from `Vec` to array, and my bounds handling for the exterior.

+## Day 19: Not Enough Minerals

+Found a very clean branch-and-bound implementation by [crazytieguy](https://github.com/Crazytieguy/advent-of-code/blob/master/2022/src/bin/day19/main.rs).
+One particular aspect to take to heart: do not be afraid of using the call-stack for DFS -- much cleaner solution.

 ## Day 20: Grove Positioning System (300ms)

 Coded my first solution to use input value directly as key, without noticing that the real input had duplicates.
 Was accepted by the `collec::<HashMap<...>>`, so took me a debug session to spot he issue.